Getting Started On Instagram For Business

 - Username: This should also be your business name.
 Note that your username cannot have any spaces.

-- Website: This will be the only clickable URL on your Instagram page.
-Most businesses either use their website or link to their latest promotional page.
-You can also use a link in bio tool to link to multiple pages.
+- Website: The only clickable URL on your Instagram page will be this one.
+Most companies either link to their most recent promotional page or use their website.
+A link in bio tool can be used to link to several pages as well.

 - Page: Connect your Instagram business profile to your Fcaebook business page.